Aschull/rusty-calc/README.md

 # rusty-calc
-A calculator made in rust lang
+A simple calculator made in rust lang